Did A Monkey Pick Your Coconuts?

 The article also goes on to say:

 Due to their ability to work for long hours, the macaques are capable of collecting 600-1,000 coconuts per day, compared to only 100-200 for humans.
-On a few occasions, he admitted, the monkeys are so tired they faint. (bold and italics added for emphasis)
+On a few occasions, he admitted, the monkeys are so tired they faint. (bold added for emphasis)

 This practice will surely continue as long as there is both a market for coconut oil and consumers who are ignorant to the fact that this is even happening.
 Also, there will always be an economic incentive for people in these areas to use monkeys as performers as long as tourists are willing to spend money to visit them.